Zeeeepa/xyops/docs/events.md

 	- If no servers are available, a queue limit (if configured) may place the job in a queue; otherwise the job aborts and may be eligible for retry.
 	- Details on server algorithms appear below.
 5. **Plugin execution**
-	- Once a server is chosen, the job is dispatched to that server’s xySat agent and the Event Plugin runs with the final parameters and environment.
+	- Once a server is chosen, the job is dispatched to that server's xySat agent and the Event Plugin runs with the final parameters and environment.
 	- Output streams into the job log; CPU/memory/IO metrics are sampled for limits and history.
 	- See [Event Plugins](plugins.md#event-plugins) for plugin anatomy and execution details.
 6. **Limits and actions**